yeeland/oui/CONTRIBUTING.md

   GitHub issue number is the number of the GitHub issue, if applicable, preceded by a `#`.

+4. Open a pull request against `master`.
+Add at least one reviewer.

 ## Releasing a new version of LEGO